ManiMajd89/c-autocomplete-engine/README.md

 ---

-## License

-This project is provided for educational purposes under the University of Toronto's ESC190 course.
-You may reuse and adapt the code with proper attribution for academic or personal learning.

----

 ## 🙏 Acknowledgements

 > **Credit**: This project was originally designed by **Kevin Wayne**, and later **adapted to C by Michael Guerzhoy** for ESC190H1F – Programming Fundamentals, University of Toronto.